EDLC 632 Literacy and Language Instruction

 Writing Framework Video Presentation Assignment

-The candidate will use evidence-based practices applicable to the five strands of the Writing Rope from the Sedita textbook, current journal articles, and other resources related to the selected strand to design a media presentation using PowerPoint.
-The video presentation will consist of an introductory slide, 4-5 minutes of relevant content, and references at the end (current APA).
+The candidate will use evidence-based practices applicable to the 5 strands of the Writing Rope from the Sedita textbook, current journal articles, and other resources related to the selected strand to design a media presentation using PowerPoint.
+The video presentation will consist of an introductory slide, 4-5 minutes of relevant content, and 2 scholarly research articles (published within the past 5 years) in current APA format.
 (CLO: A, C, E)

 Evaluating Writing Instruction Assignment

-The candidate will reflect on what they have learned throughout the course and demonstrate their learning of the Sedita textbook.
-The candidate will demonstrate their learning by evaluating effective writing instruction strategies for each of the five Writing Rope Strands in a K-8 classroom: critical thinking, syntax, text structure, writing craft, and transcription.
-Throughout the assignment other areas of language arts will be embedded.
-The candidate will integrate the five strands into writing tasks, a lesson plan, visual representations, syntactic awareness, and a mini lesson.
+The candidate will reflect on what he/she has learned throughout the course and demonstrate his/her learning of the Sedita textbook.
+The candidate will demonstrate his/her learning by evaluating effective writing instruction strategies for each of the 5 Writing Rope Strands in a K-8 classroom: critical thinking, syntax, text structure, writing craft, and transcription.
+Throughout the assignment, other areas of language arts will be embedded.
+The candidate will integrate the 5 strands into writing tasks, a lesson plan, visual representations, syntactic awareness, and a mini-lesson.
+The candidate will complete the assignment using the Evaluating Writing Instruction Template and include both types of sources used in the development of the lesson materials and resources and research that supports the instructional design.
+At least 1 research-based source should be included.
 (CLO: A, B, C, D)

 Quizzes (4)

-Each quiz will cover the Textbook material for the assigned Modules: Weeks.
-Each quiz will be open-book, contain 10 multiple-choice questions, and have a one-hour time limit.
-The candidate may take each Chapter Quiz up to three times during this time limit and at one sitting.
+Each quiz will cover the textbook material for the assigned Modules: Weeks.
+Each quiz will be open-book, contain 10 multiple-choice and multiple-answer questions, and have a one-hour time limit.
+The candidate may take each Chapter Quiz up to 3 times.
 The highest scoring attempt will count.
 (CLO: A, B, C, D, E)

 Top 1% For Online Programs